glacier-modding/g2-mods/README.md

 # g2-mods.com

 A work in progress website dedicated to hosting/documenting modifications for Glacier² Engine games.
-I've started work buidling this website, actively avoiding building a backend & using scripts as much as possible, simply because of my disliking of the bloated nature of them.
+I've started work buidling this website, actively avoiding building a backend & using js/php as much as possible, simply because of my disliking of the bloated nature of them.

 May hit points of procrasination during building the website.
 However, bare with us on our journey to success.